 - 1. First column: write out the entire passage (quotation) and include the page number. - 2.
 Second column: paraphrase the passage.
 Provide context: what is happening before and after this passage appears in the text? - 3.
 Third column: analyze and respond to the passage in full sentences.
 What does the passage mean to you?
 How does it resonate for you?
+What symbolism do you see?
+Any interesting imagery?
+Figurative language?
 Why did you choose it?
-Examples: - Insights the passage gives you - Questions the passages raises for you - Connections to other works - Examples of beautiful or powerful writing and the emotions and/or thoughts they evoke - Your response should be longer than the selected quotation.
+Examples: - Insights the passage gives you - Questions the passages raises for you - Powerful character actions or descriptions - Vivid imagery, figurative language, symbolism - Examples of beautiful or powerful writing and the emotions and/or thoughts they evoke - Your response should be longer than the selected quotation.
 Responses should be typed, written in complete sentences, and inserted in the appropriate place in your dialectical journal.
 See the "Example Set-up"below: